 Student has not met defined criteria at an appropriate level within a specified time.

-|Compulsory Fail||CF||Student has failed a threshold assessment component(s) of the unit other than the practicum, but has achieved a total mark of 50 or more for the unit.|
+|Compulsory Fail||CF||Student has failed a threshold assessment component(s) of the subject other than the practicum, but has achieved a total mark of 50 or more for the subject.|

 Withdrawn (without academic penalty)

 Student provides evidence of serious illness or misadventure experienced after the relevant census date.

 Student has not officially withdrawn from the subject and has not completed one or more of the mandatory assessment requirements for the subject, as specified in the Learning Guide.

 The Grade Point Average (GPA) is used to measure the academic performance of individual students in order to acknowledge excellence.
 For more information and the formula used by Western Sydney University go to the Grade Point Average (GPA) calculator page.

 GPA Neutral Scheme - COVID 19